 Sonic Grade: D

 Now when I play the heavy vinyl pressing, I find the subtleties of both the music and the sound that I expect to hear have simply gone missing.
-These days the Classic just sounds second-rate compared to the real thing.

 You can adjust the VTA of your rig until you’re blue in the face, you’ll never get the Classic to sound better than passable.

 The average original pressing is better, and that means Classic’s version deserves a sub-standard grade of D.

 Achilles Last Stand